Yord/shargs/README.md

 ## Features

-+   **Declarative:** Describe command-line arguments using a declarative DSL and derive parsers and usage from that.
++   **Declarative:** Describe command-line options using a declarative DSL and derive parsers and usage from that.
 +   **Predefined Parsers:** Choose between many predefined parsers.
 +   **Modular Parsers:** Compose your own parsers by combining predefined parser functions with your own functions.
 +   **Predefined Usage Texts:** Choose between many predefined usage documentation templates.